jt14den/swc-tt-lecture-notes/02-novice.md

 * How can we do this in-class and know whether learners already understand the topic? (so we can move forward)
 * and if not, what we need to address in their misconceptions?

-* **Instructors** need feedback on learners' progress and insight into their mental models
+* **we as instructors** need feedback on learners' progress and insight into their mental models
 * This is usually done through two kinds of assessments:
     * *summative assessment* is used to tell if the desired learning took place and whether the learner can move ahead
         * either fail for pass, e.g. driving exam that tells the rest of society whether someone can safely drive